ksalzke/completed-task-report-omnifocus-plugin/README.md

 ### Other

-Refer to the 'issues' in this repo for any other known issues and planned changes/enhancements.
+Refer to ['issues'](https://github.com/ksalzke/completed-task-report-omnifocus-plugin/issues) for other known issues and planned changes/enhancements.

 # Installation & Set-Up